 The Framework sets out the Government's planning policies for England and came into effect in March 2012.
-Neighbourhood Plans are required to be in general conformity with the Framework.
+Neighbourhood Plans are required to have regard to the Framework.
 It provides the basis for local planning authorities to prepare their Local Plans and for communities producing Neighbourhood Plans.